Photo courtesy of A Place Called Home.

 In such case, you must provide evidence of the person's authority to sign the contract.
 Such evidence typically takes the form of a resolution adopted by your organization's board of directors, or your organization's articles of incorporation.

-Note: Arts Commission staff and county counsel must approve this document prior to execution of the grant contract.
+Note: Arts and Culture staff and County Counsel must approve this document prior to execution of the grant contract.